 In the contemporary Christian ministry, they are those who are suffering inferiority complex, feeling they could never aspire to the more flamboyant and showy gifts of service.
 They are jealous and full of bitterness they feel they are cheated, and easily show resentment toward others who have the gifts.
-At the other extreme are those prominent who are referred to as "gifted," they have turned this grace of God to a superiority complex.
-They started to look down on others and despise them.
-They are sheer exhibitionists.
+At the other extreme are those prominent who are referred to as "gifted," they have turned this grace of

-451 Martins, The Spirit and the Congregation: Studies in 1 Corinthians 12-15, 20.
+&lt;sup>22 Martins, The Spirit and the Congregation: Studies in 1 Corinthians 12-15, 20.